Takuya Kai: 2021–2024

-On June 28, 2022, Kai tested positive for COVID-19 and was removed from the player registered by regulation, but returned on July 17.
-As a result, his appearances were reduced to 130 games, even though he was a regular catcher, and his batting average slumped to .180.
-However, his a 38 sacrifice bunts, the most in his career, were the highest in the league.
-On November 25, Kai won the Pacific League Golden Glove Award for the sixth consecutive year and the Pacific League Best Nine Award for the third time in two years, and was honored at the NPB Awards 2022.
+On June 28, 2022, Kai tested positive for COVID-19 and was removed from the roster by regulation, but returned on July 17.
+As a result, his appearances were reduced to 130, even though he was a regular catcher, and his batting average slumped to .180.
+However, Kai's 38 sacrifice bunts, the most in his career, were the highest in the league.
+On November 25, Kai won the Pacific League Golden Glove Award for the sixth consecutive year, and the Pacific League Best Nine Award for the third time in two years.

+On August 18, 2023, Kai caught Shuta Ishikawa's no–hitter.
+In a game against the Saitama Seibu Lions on September 3, Kai hit two home runs, reaching 10 home runs for the first time in two years.
+Kai played 139 games, and finished the season with a .202 batting average, 10 home runs, and 44 RBI.

+Yomiuri Giants

+2025–present

+On December 17, 2024, Kai signed with the Yomiuri Giants.

 International career

 Kai represented the Japan national baseball team in the 2018 MLB Japan All-Star Series and 2019 WBSC Premier12.

 On October 12, 2017, he was selected as the Japan national baseball team in the 2017 Asia Professional Baseball Championship.

 On October 10, 2018, he was selected to the 2018 MLB Japan All-Star Series.
 He was presented with a bat, Catcher's mitts, leggers and protector from Yadier Molina.

 On October 1, 2019, he was selected as the Japan national baseball team to the 2019 WBSC Premier12.

 On June 16, 2021, he was selected as the Japan national baseball team in the Baseball at the 2020 Summer Olympics.
 He appeared in four games and went 5-for-10, .500 batting average.
 And he didn't commit an error.
 On August 7, he was selected Tokyo 2020 All-Olympic Baseball Team (Best Nine Award) by the WBSC.

 Kai represented the Japan national baseball team in the Samurai Japan Series 2022.